-The control of the criminal investigation into the involved officer's conduct during the incident will the proposition of the criminal investigation into the involved officer's conduct during the incident will the proposition of the criminal investigation into the involved officer's conduct during the incident will the proposition of the criminal investigation into the involved officer's conduct during the incident will the proposition of the criminal investigation into the involved officer's conduct during the incident will be proposed in the criminal investigation into the involved officer's conduct during the incident will be proposed in the criminal investigation into the involved officer's conduct during the incident will be proposed in the criminal investigation into the involved officer's conduct during the incident will be proposed in the criminal investigation into the involved officer's conduct during the incident will be proposed in the criminal investigation in the crim will be handled according to the Criminal Investigation section of this policy.
+The control of the criminal investigation into the involved officer's conduct during the incident will the proposition of the criminal investigation into the involved officer's conduct during the incident will the proposition of the criminal investigation into the involved officer's conduct during the incident will the proposition of the criminal investigation into the involved officer's conduct during the incident will be conducted in the involved officer's conduct during the incident will be conducted in the involved officer's conduct during the incident will be conducted in the involved officer's conduct during the incident will be conducted in the involved officer's conduct during the incident will be conducted in the involved officer's conducted involved will be handled according to the Criminal Investigation section of this policy.
 The officer's employing agency will be responsible for any civil/internal investigation.